 If you do not recertify within 63 months of your original certification date, you will not be eligible for recertification through continuing education and must sit for the exam.

-More About the Certified Medical Assistant Exam
+More About the CMA Exam

 The CMA exam is a moderately difficult exam that you will have to spend some time preparing for.
 The exam covers all the basic information you should know to work as a medical assistant.